Mystikweb/GettingCleaningDataProject/README.md

     |- CourseProject.sln

 ### Execution
-The resulting output is created by sourcing the `run_analysis.R` file which performs all of the required steps to produce the output file called `analysis_result.csv` that is located in a `result` folder at the root of the repository.
+The resulting output is created by sourcing the `run_analysis.R` file which performs all of the required steps to produce the output file called `analysis_result.txt` that is located in a `result` folder at the root of the repository.

 __*NOTE:*__ If you make any changes to the script this folder will be ignored by default during the commit.